dustinpfister/blog_posts/_posts/electronjs-example-game-mrsun.md

 In this post I am writing about a electronjs project example that is my first electronjs game project that is an example of an idle game project.
 I really went off the deep end with this one when it comes to the client system which is composed of many modules of my own design.
 I did not write all of them from the ground up though, many are based on source code examples that I have started for many other projects, others are hacked over threejs source code files.
 I have also borrowed code from a few other projects as well, and it would look like I will need to release any final product based on this under the MIT License because of it.
 In any case this is not a post for people that are [new to using electronjs](/2022/02/07/electronjs-hello-world/)

-### The full up to date source code for the prootype can be found on Github
+### The full up to date source code for the prototype can be found on Github

 The best way to get things up and running with the prototype that I am writing about in this post might be to [clone down my elecitonjs examples repo](https://github.com/dustinpfister/examples-electronjs) and then do an npm install for the [electronjs-example-mrsun project](https://github.com/dustinpfister/examples-electronjs/tree/master/for_post/electronjs-example-mrsun) in the for post folder.
 This will install the version of electronjs I was using and as of this writing that is the only npm package that is being used for this one.

+### Version Numbers

+When I wrote this blog post I was writing about R86 of my MrSun Idle Electionjs Example.
+Sense the writing of this post it is likley that I have made at least a few more revisions of the example, and have not got around to editing this post just yet.
+Also I might have started a whole other project based off of this source code as well.

 ## 1 - electronjs Files